 ICDE OER Advocacy Committee (OERAC)

 At the 27th ICDE World Conference in Toronto, October 2017, ICDE launched a committee for the global advocacy of OER as a reinforcement and support to the ICDE Chairs in OER.
 Paul Bardack, the Chair Emeritus of the United States Distance Learning Association, serves as the first Chairperson of the Committee, that works to increase global recognition of OER; and to provide policy support for the uptake, use and reuse of OER.
-From May 2018, core group member Ebba Ossiannilsson has temporarily been appointed as Chair for the committee in Paul Bardack’s absence.
+From May 2018, core group member Professor Dr., Ebba Ossiannilsson: Consultant and VP, Swedish Association of Distance Education (SADE), Sweden was appointed as Chair for the committee in Paul Bardack’s absence.

 All members of the ICDE Advocacy Committee are appointed Ambassadors for the global advocacy of OER for a limited term until end 2019.
 A smaller group of the members form a core group that works more closely with the chair to facilitate the activities of the Committee and its members: